jupyter-book/jupyter-book/docs/authoring/math.md

 # Math and equations

 Jupyter Book uses [MathJax](http://docs.mathjax.org/) for typesetting math in your HTML book build.
-This allows you to have LaTeX-style mathematics in your online content.
+This allows you to have LaTeX-style mathematics in your online content (and, which can be exported to both LaTeX and [Typst](https://typst.app/)).
 This page shows you a few ways to control this.

 :::{seealso}